 Markdown files

 Markdown is a popular plain-text file format for creating formatted text.
 For example, many software developers use it for easily creating documentation.
-It has many different variants (also called flavors). memoQ supports the most widely-used flavor, CommonMark, and shows a preview of how the file looks when converted into HTML.
+It has many different variants (also called flavors). supports the most widely-used flavor, CommonMark, and shows a preview of how the file looks when converted into HTML.

 The CommonMark syntax has very complicated rules about how to write some elements - so that conversion to HTML works as clearly as possible.
 This topic doesn't go into all the details.
 To learn more, read the latest version of the CommonMark specification.